Elsie Hart Wilcox: Family background

 Maternal grandparents David Belden Lyman (1803–1884) and Sarah Joiner Lyman (1805–1885), as well as paternal grandparents Abner Wilcox (1808–1869) and Lucy Eliza Hart Wilcox (1814–1869), had been sent to Hawaii by the American Board of Commissioners for Foreign Missions in Massachusetts.
 She was the niece of businessmen George Norton Wilcox and Albert Spencer Wilcox.

-Elsie was raised in financially privileged circumstances, one of six children in a family of high-achieving siblings.
-Her sister Lucy Etta Wilcox Sloggett (1877–1933), married in 1903 to Kauai sugar planter Henry Digby Sloggett (1876–1938), was a civic leader on Kauai, and also the World War I secretary of the Maui chapter of the American Red Cross.
+Elsie was raised in financially privileged circumstances, and was one of six children in a family of high-achieving siblings.
+Her sister Lucy Etta Wilcox Sloggett (1877–1933) married Kauai sugar planter Henry Digby Sloggett (1876–1938) in 1903, Lucy was a civic leader on Kauai, and also the World War I secretary of the Maui chapter of the American Red Cross.
 Another one of Elsie's sisters, Mabel Isabel Wilcox (1882–1978), served with the Red Cross in Europe during World War I, and was decorated by Elisabeth of Bavaria, Queen of Belgium and by the Mayor of Le Havre.
 Mabel was instrumental in instituting public nursing services on Kauai and in getting a hospital built on the island.
 Elsie's brother Ralph Lyman Wilcox (1876–1913) was a plantation overseer on Kauai; brother Charles Henry Wilcox (1880–1920) served in the Hawaii National Guard, managed sugar plantations, and had been a representative in the territorial legislature; brother Gaylord Parke Wilcox (1881–1970) was Chairman of the Board of Grove Farm, Ltd.

 She attended Punahou School and graduated in 1902 from Wellesley College in Massachusetts.
 After college, she had a brief sojourn in Europe.
-In 1907, she and her sister Mabel accompanied their uncle George Wilcox on a tour of Asia.
+In 1907, she and her sister Mabel accompanied their uncle George Norton Wilcox on a tour of Asia.
 Mabel, Elsie, and their parents toured Canada and the American states along the Atlantic seaboard in 1909.